patrik-martinko/app-cost-of/README.md

 # ![Icon](icon-32.png) Cost of driving in Google Maps

-Automatically show the cost of rides by your vehicle in the Google Maps list of directions based on the current average fuel price.
+Automatically show the cost of rides by your vehicle in the Google Maps' list of routes based on the current average fuel price.

-The extension automatically calculates and shows the approximate cost of a trip for electric or classic (combustion) vehicles based on the current average fuel price, the distance of the route, and the average consumption of your vehicle.
+Simplify your planning of trips with automatic calculation of the cost of rides by your vehicle directly in the Google Maps' list of routes.

-You can set your custom values anytime on the options page.
+The extension automatically calculates and shows the approximate cost of a trip for electric or classic (combustion) vehicles based on the current average price of fuel or energy, the distance of the route, and the average consumption of your vehicle.

-\* Automatic detection of the average fuel price is currently available only in Slovakia
+\* Automatic detection of the average fuel price is currently available only in Slovakia.

 ## Browser extensions